 The next step is to have a meeting with the software company to discuss the contract.
 During the meeting, it is important to be clear about your expectations and to ask questions about the company's products and services.
 Make sure you thoroughly understand the terms of the agreement.
 This is your chance to negotiate any changes you’d like made.

-Finally, you will need to sign the contract.
+Finally, you will need to sign the software development contract.
 Once the contract is signed, you should make sure to keep a copy for your records.

 Now you’re ready for kickoff!